SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 Over the summer, I worked on rewriting Bustle in Rust and GTK 4 as part of the Google Summer of Code (GSoC) 2023 program.
 This post is an overview of the work done and the future plans for the project.

-## The Project
+## About Bustle

-The ultimate goal of this project is to port [Bustle](https://gitlab.freedesktop.org/bustle/bustle), a graphical application used to analyze [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) activities, to GTK 4 and rewrite it in Rust.
+[Bustle](https://gitlab.freedesktop.org/bustle/bustle) is a graphical application used to analyze [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) activities.
+It uses sequence diagrams to present signal emissions and method calls messages.

 ![Old Bustle](old-bustle.png)

+Bustle represents these messages through rows.
+Each row shows the time elapsed since the first message, the path of the message, and the member which could be the name of the emitted signal or called method.
+On the other hand, each column represents a D-Bus service.
+Bustle draws arrows that transverse columns to visualize the communication between these services and arcs to represent method calls and returns.

+This representation is valuable as, for instance, it could be used to see which services your application talk to and how often, which is advantageous security and performance-wise.

+## Project Goal

+The ultimate goal of this project is to port Bustle to GTK 4 and rewrite it in Rust.

 Although the current implementation of Bustle in Haskell and GTK 3 is functional, there are compelling reasons to consider a rewrite in Rust.
 This includes enabling the tool to take advantage of a range of ergonomic libraries, including [zbus](https://github.com/dbus2/zbus), [gtk4-rs](https://github.com/gtk-rs/gtk4-rs), and [pcap-file](https://github.com/courvoif/pcap-file), that would ease the burden in maintenance.
 Furthermore, the growing Rust community and the availability of the Rust SDK in [Flathub](https://flathub.org/) would make the tool more accessible to potential contributors and simpler to distribute to users.